maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 *******************
 When creating exportation invoices, take into account the next considerations:

-- The Identification type on your customer must be Foreing ID.
+- The Identification type on your customer must be Foreign ID.
 - Operation type in your invoice must be an Exportation one.
 - The taxes included in the invoice lines should be EXP taxes.